sdorsett/blog/_posts/2014-04-20-vagrant-boxes.md

 ==> default: Calling vShpere Destroy
 {% endhighlight %}

 ### Hopefully you found this post helpful in demonstrating how to create a vagrant specific template to use with the vagrant-vsphere plugin.
-The next blog post will be covering how to take advantage of the rsync features of vagrant to run a specific puppet manifest on a vm deployed using vagrant.
+The next blog post will be covering how to take advantage of customization specifications and advanced Vagrantfile configurations on a vm deployed using vagrant.

 ### Please provide any feedback or suggestions to my twitter account located on the about page.